 - Size of Bone: if your child’s bone is either too narrow and/or too short, the nail will not be small enough to fit, and therefore cannot be used.
 Typically, once your child is approximately 10 years old, lengthening nails can be considered.

 - Skeletal Maturity: For lengthening the tibia bone with an internal nail, your child needs to be either fully grown or nearly fully grown.
 This is because the nail goes through the growth area of the top portion of the tibia bone, and this growth area may contribute approximately ½” of bone growth per year.
 In the femur, sometimes a nail can be placed through the top of the bone (greater trochanter) prior to your child being fully mature as long as he/she has a bone that is big enough.
-However, there are times when Dr. Flanagan may prefer to place the nail up through the knee joint into the bottom part of the femur bone.
+However, there are times when your doctor may prefer to place the nail up through the knee joint into the bottom part of the femur bone.
 In that case, another major growth area is penetrated.
 Thus, we typically wait until your child is nearly fully grown prior to lengthening with this type of nail.

 - Severe Deformity: If your child has a crooked bone in addition to a limb length difference, lengthening with a nail may not be possible.
 However; if the deformity is “mild” and in the “correct” location, sometimes we can straighten the bone and lengthen it all with one surgery.
 The nails are simply not designed to maintain and hold the crooked bone straight and then lengthen at the same time.
-If you and your child are 100% against the idea of an external fixator, there are times in which Dr. Flanagan can do one surgery first to straighten the bone, and then come back for another surgery to remove the hardware and then insert the nail for limb lengthening.
+If you and your child are 100% against the idea of an external fixator, there are times in whichyour doctor can do one surgery first to straighten the bone, and then come back for another surgery to remove the hardware and then insert the nail for limb lengthening.

 Obviously, all these scenarios are quite complex and unique to your child.
 The surgeons at COA encourage open discussion so that we can work with you and your child to come up with the best treatment plan for your child.